Marjorie Taylor Greene: Tenure

 On January 27, 2021, Representative Jimmy Gomez announced he had drafted a resolution to expel Greene from the House after reports that she had previously called for violence against Democrats.
 Representative Jake Auchincloss also called for Greene's resignation or expulsion due to her threats of violence against fellow lawmakers.
 On January 28, with the revelations of Greene's threats against Democratic members of the House, Pelosi spoke of an "enemy within the House of Representatives" and the need to increase security measures, stating that this referred to "members who want to bring guns on the floor and have threatened violence on other members of Congress" – alluding to Greene and other Republican representatives, such as Lauren Boebert, who wanted to bring guns onto the House floor.
 Pelosi also criticized the House Republican leadership for placing Greene on the Education Committee after Greene had questioned the authenticity of deadly school shootings around the country.

-On January 29, 2021, Representatives Nikema Williams and Sara Jacobs introduced a resolution to censure Greene for making threatening comments to her colleagues and to call for her resignation.
+On January 29, 2021, representatives Nikema Williams and Sara Jacobs introduced a resolution to censure Greene for making threatening comments to her colleagues and to call for her resignation.
+The bill was referred to the House Ethics committee and never received a vote.
 On March 19, Gomez formally introduced his resolution to expel Greene, with the support of 72 Democrats and no Republicans.
-It is considered unlikely to gain the required two-thirds majority needed to pass.
+The bill was referred to the House Ethics committee and never received a vote.

 The Washington Post reported in May 2021 that two of its reporters observed Greene aggressively confront Ocasio-Cortez outside the House chamber, loudly asking why she supported antifa and Black Lives Matter, which Greene falsely characterized as terrorists.
 Ocasio-Cortez did not respond and called on House leadership to ensure that Congress remains "a safe, civil place for all Members and staff".

 Later in May, Greene voted against the January 6 commission, a proposed commission which would have investigated the attack on the Capitol.
 During a speech she made against establishing a commission, Greene called for justice for Ashli Babbitt, a Trump supporter who was fatally shot by a Capitol police officer when she stormed the Capitol and attempted to break into the House chamber.

 Also in May, Greene and Gaetz initiated a nationwide "America First Tour", beginning in The Villages, Florida.
 Throughout the tour, the two repeated unsubstantiated claims of fraud purported to have occurred during the 2020 election.
 Later in July, a scheduled rally in Laguna Hills, California, was canceled after the venue withdrew.